Hemolytic–uremic syndrome: Epidemiology

-The country with the highest incidence of HUS is Argentina and it performs a key role in the research of this condition.

-In the United States, the overall incidence of HUS is estimated at 2.1 cases per 100,000 persons/year, with a peak incidence between six months and four years of age.
+The epidemiology of HUS shows marked geographic variation, with annual incidence rates ranging from 0.07 cases per 100,000 person-years in Australia to 2.7 cases per 100,000 in the United States, while European countries report intermediate rates around 0.62-2.1 cases per 100,000 person-years.
+Argentina is the country with the greatest prevalence of HUS.

+Children and adolescents are commonly affected.
+Individuals under five years of age consistently show the highest incidence rates across all regions, with reported rates of 3.9 cases per 100,000 children per year in the United States and up to 7.9 cases per 100,000 children in Argentina, suggesting a particular vulnerability in this age group.

+HUS demonstrates a slight female predominance in adult cases, though gender distribution is equal in pediatric populations, and studies indicate that rural populations generally have higher incidence rates than urban areas, possibly due to increased exposure to Shiga toxin producing E. coli (STEC) infections.
+It is also likely that some regions (such as China) have high numbers of unreported cases of HUS, due to healthcare providers in those regions lacking understanding of the syndrome.

+The syndrome occurs after 3–7% of all sporadic E. coli O157:H7 infections and up to approximately 20% or more of epidemic infections.

+Outbreaks

 HUS and the E. coli infections that cause it have been the source of much negative publicity for the FDA, meat industries, and fast-food restaurants since the 1990s, especially in the contaminations linked to Jack in the Box restaurants.
 In 2006, an epidemic of harmful E. coli emerged in the United States due to contaminated spinach.
 In June 2009, Nestlé Toll House cookie dough was linked to an outbreak of E. coli O157:H7 in the United States, which sickened 70 people in 30 states.

 In May 2011 an epidemic of bloody diarrhea caused by E. coli O104:H4-contaminated fenugreek seeds hit Germany.
 Tracing the epidemic revealed more than 3,800 cases, with HUS developing in more than 800 of the cases, including 36 fatal cases.
 Nearly 90% of the HUS cases were in adults.